ilshookim/scrypt/README.md

 # scrypt
-scrypt is a example for string cryptographic AES-CRC-Padding using cryptopp
+scrypt is a program for string cryptographic AES-CRC-Padding using cryptopp